miarec/ansible-private-tls/README.md

 The following variables can be supplied to regenerate certificats, this can be required if certificates have expired, or DNS names have been updated

 - `openssl_ca_force_replace` When `true`;
-    - existing CA certificate, key and CSR will be moved and regenerated,
+    - existing CA certificate, key and CSR will be moved to a new directory
+    - CA certificate and key will be regenerated.
     - exisitng client and server certificates will be moved and regenerated
     - CA trust will be updated on all hosts

-- `openssl_servers_force_replace` When `true`, existing server certificates, keys and CSRs will be moved and regenerated
+- `openssl_servers_force_replace` When `true`, existing server certificates and keys will be relocated and regenerated
-- `openssl_clients_force_replace` When `true`, existing client certificates, keys and CSRs will be moved and regenerated
+- `openssl_clients_force_replace` When `true`, existing client certificates and keys will be relocated and regenerated

 Exisiting files will be moved to a new directory in the exising infrastructure for later reference

-NOTE: this role generated new certificates, the new certs still need to be moved to the application using them and the services using them need to be restarted.
+NOTE: This role will generate new certificates, However the new certs still need to be moved to the application using them and the services using them need to be restarted.

 ## Example Playbook

 ```
 - name: Generate Private TLS infrastructure